nigini/stako/README.md

-# qaworld-teams
+# Stacko

 What if you would like a more group-focused question and answer experience in sites like Stack Overflow?

 This is a proof of concept project, where you can see a team view over Stack Overflow site.
-It basically uses Stack Overflow's API to retrieve questions related to tags and present it in different ways.
+It uses Stack Overflow's API to retrieve data related to users, questions, and answers, to group activities around tags/technologies.

+It has two components: a Restful API (inside `qaworld-api` folder), and the Stacko website in the main folder.
+Both are built using Python3 and Flask.

+## How to run it?

-You will need a MongoDB (which we use to store retrieved info locally).
-After having that, configure the settings, install the requirements using PIP or whatever you prefer, and run the Flask dev server:
+1. You will need a MongoDB.
+After installing it, configure the `settings.QAW_API_URL` on the main folder, to point to the MongoDB process.

+2. Install the `requirements` using PIP or whatever you prefer.
+We recommend using a Python3 virtualenv for that.

+3. Run the Flask API dev server:

+    ```
+    cd qaworld-api
+    FLASK_APP=api.py flask run
+    ```

+4. Using another console, run the main site dev server:

+    ```
-    FLASK_APP=main.py flask run
+    FLASK_RUN_PORT=8000 FLASK_APP=main.py flask run
+    ```